 However, because those are big tasks and students are almost always taking at least one other course and working at the same time (some are even raising children, working full time, running businesses, or dealing with big family or personal health concerns), it’s very easy to overlook the tiny details that professors expect into a college-level literary essay.
 Here’s a quick list that will help you stay in the grade range your argument deserves rather than lose you points due to the “important small stuff.”

-This post provides direction and best practices about properly incorporating MLA Style paraphrase/summary citation for ENG 1001 and ENG 1002 source-based essays.
+This post provides direction and best practices about properly incorporating MLA Style paraphrase and summary citation for ENG 1001 and ENG 1002 source-based essays.
 First there’s an example of how to incorporate a paraphrase/summary citation using proper MLA formatting and Citation Sandwich body paragraph structure.
-After that, you’ll find a description of “Paraphrase Best Practice” and a “Strong vs. Weak Examples” of a paraphrase/summary citation.
+After that, you’ll find a description of “Paraphrase Best Practice” and a “Strong vs. Weak Example” of a paraphrase/summary citation.

 Example Paraphrase/Summary with Citation Sandwich Steps

-A paraphrase or summary citation happens when you describe all or or a portion of an article/text/source in your own words rather than using word-for-word language from a source.
-It should be incorporated into your body paragraph only after you provide a topic sentence and begin your paragraph’s claim.
+A paraphrase or summary citation happens when you describe all or part of an article/text/source in your own words rather than using word-for-word language from a source.
+Because a paraphrase uses your own language, it does not need quotation marks, but it should be incorporated into your body paragraph only after you provide a topic sentence and begin your paragraph’s claim.

 Things to note about this example:

-The parenthetical documentation formattingof this source tells readers this article does not have a given author.
-On the Works Cited page, this entry would begin with the “Article Title.”
+The parenthetical documentation formattingof this source tells readers this article is by 1 author with the last name of Stevens.
+On the Works Cited page, this entry would begin with the authors last name, comma first.

-The use of the introductory signal phrase as well as the continued reference back to the source (while including additional information) helps show readers where the paraphrase begins and where it ends as well as what source provided the info/idea.
+The use of the introductory signal phrase as well as the continued reference back to the source helps show readers where the paraphrase begins and where it ends as well as the source in which the info/idea originally comes.